-Mary has had diabetes for over 35 years and tells you she knows everything about diabetes.
-But her doctor insisted she come see you to check in with her diabetes.
+MR has had diabetes for over 35 years and tells you they knows everything about diabetes.
+But their provider insisted they come see you to check in with their diabetes.
 What approach recognizes Adult Learning Theory?
 A1c is 7.3.

-- A. Please share how you have been managing your diabetes. - B. Can I please see your Ambulatory Glucose Profile? - C. Please demonstrate how you use your meter - D. Are you meeting your targets 80% of the time?
+- A. Please share how you have been managing your diabetes. - B. Can I please see your Ambulatory Glucose Profile? - > C. Please demonstrate how you use your meter - > D. Are you meeting your targets 80% of the time?